05. December 2019

 By Sarah Liebigt

 Farm & Food: FiBL has been doing field research for four decades.
 What were the biggest changes during that time?

 Urs Niggli: What is remarkable for me is that organic farming has arrived in the middle of society but has also been very well received by agriculture.
 Grain production, for example, is no longer afraid of organic farming.
 Organic grain is very much in demand, it is produced in good quality and highest productivity.

-The excitement about your views on genetic research dates back a few years.
+The excitement about your views on genetic engineering dates back a few years.
 Did we come any further regarding genetic research and the use of genetically modified food?
 Or is the separation into two factions still valid among farmers: understanding genetic research as a tool or as devil’s play?

 There has been enormous progress in basic molecular research.
 This is mainly driven by medicine, but also by agriculture and the food industry: it also affects areas where it would not be expected to be applied.
 This could be archaeology, criminalistics, etc. These developments are now being used in many technical areas.

 There is still a great deal of scepticism in agriculture, because there is still a great deal of uncertainty about how this will affect ecology, the environment and human health.
 The conflict we have here has not really changed, but I think we should talk about the potential as well as the risks.
 When I think of agriculture, which has an enormous task, we as a society must look at the potential of genetic engineering for plant breeding.

 What do you mean when you are talking about organic farming?